Henri Barbusse: Political and cultural activities

 In January 1918, he left France and moved to Moscow, where he married a Russian woman and joined the Bolshevik Party.
 His novel, Clarté, is about an office worker who, while serving in the army, begins to realize that the imperialist war is a crime.
 Vladimir Lenin commented that this novel was censored in France.

 The Russian Revolution had a significant influence on Barbusse's life and work.
 He joined the French Communist Party in 1923 and later travelled back to the Soviet Union.
 His later works, Manifeste aux Intellectuels (Elevations) (1930) and others, show a more revolutionary standpoint.
 Of these, the 1921 Le Couteau entre les dents (The Knife Between My Teeth) marks Barbusse's siding with Bolshevism and the October Revolution.
 Barbusse characterized the birth of Soviet Russia as "the greatest and most beautiful phenomenon in world history".
-The book Light from the Abyss (1919) and the collection of articles Words of a Fighting Man (1920) contain calls for the overthrow of capitalism.
+The book Light (1919) and the collection of articles Words of a Fighting Man (1920) contain calls for the overthrow of capitalism.
 In 1925, Barbusse published Chains, showing history as the unbroken chain of suffering of people and their struggle for freedom and justice.
 In the publicistic book The Butchers, he exposes the White Terror in the Balkan countries.

 In 1927, Barbusse participated in the Congress of Friends of the Soviet Union in Moscow.
 He led the World Congress Against Imperialist War (Amsterdam, 1932) and headed the World Committee Against War and Fascism, founded in 1933.
 He also took part in the work of the International Youth Congress (Paris, 1933) and the International Congress of Writers in Defense of Culture.
 Additionally, in the 1920s and 1930s, he edited the periodicals Monde (1928–1935) and Progrès Civique, which published some of George Orwell's first writings.
 He was also literary editor for the daily newspaper l'Humanité from 1926 to 1929.

 In 1934, Barbusse sent Egon Kisch to Australia to represent the International Movement Against War and Fascism as part of his work for the Comintern.
 The resulting unsuccessful exclusion of Egon Kisch from Australia by the conservative Australian government succeeded in energizing Communism in Australia and resulted in Kisch's staying longer than Barbusse had intended.

 An associate of Romain Rolland's and editor of Clarté, he attempted to define a "proletarian literature", akin to Proletkult and Socialist realism.

 Barbusse was an Esperantist, and was honorary president of the first congress of the Sennacieca Asocio Tutmonda.
 In 1921, he wrote an article titled "Esperantista Laboristo" ("Esperantist worker") for Esperanto journal.